Affordable Housing

 • The Family Guarantee aims to support eligible single parents and eligible single legal guardians of at least one dependent to enter, or re-enter, the housing market sooner.

-• Under the Family Guarantee, eligible home buyers can purchase a modest existing home or build a new one with a deposit of as little as 2 per cent, regardless of whether that single parent is a first home buyer or a previous home owner.
+• Under the Family Guarantee, eligible home buyers can purchase a modest existing home or build a new one with a deposit of as little as 2 per cent, regardless of whether that single parent is a first-home buyer or a previous homeowner.

 • The Family Home Guarantee supports up to 5,000 guaranteed loans each financial year (up until 30 June 2025).

-From 1 July, the Albanese Government also expanded each of the eligibility criteria for the above schemes to support a broader range of aspiring homeowners.
+From 1 July 2023, the Albanese Government also expanded each of the eligibility criteria for the above schemes to support a broader range of aspiring homeowners.
 For a list of expanded eligibility criteria see here.

 Help to Buy Program

-Eligible home buyers will be provided with a government equity contribution of up to 40 per cent of the purchase price of a new home and up to 30 per cent of the purchase price for an existing home.
+Under the Albanese Government's Help to Buy Program eligible home buyers will be provided with a government equity contribution of up to 40 per cent of the purchase price of a new home and up to 30 per cent of the purchase price for an existing home.
 Eligible home buyers will need a minimum deposit of 2 per cent and qualify for a standard home loan with a participating lender to finance the remainder of the purchase.
 With Help to Buy, Victorians can save up to a maximum of $340,000 on a new home purchase, and $255,000 on an existing home purchase.

 • Are an Australian citizen of at least 18 years of age.